Vodkrox/Vodkrox/README.md

 <img src="assets/active.svg" width="12"> **Sinerxxia Platform**: Private company project.
 Internal platform for the company.
 It manages events, a custom calendar, phone numbers, client data. etc. **NOT** a public project.

 <img src="assets/active.svg" width="12"> **StS**: Private company project.
 Focused on selling mental health documentation.
-Website is still in development, not for real use.
+Website is still in development, still not for real use.

 <img src="assets/active.svg" width="12"> **Valunium**: A **personal and professional finance manager** designed to run **entirely locally**.